 It’s like passing down a magical gift, the art of cheese-making.
 Make that friendly to all, and you’ve got yourself a winner.
 Plant-based cheese isn’t only for vegans.

-It’s also for folks that are lactose-intolerant, allergic, watching fat intake, watching cholesterol.
+It’s also for folks that are lactose-intolerant, allergic and watching their fat intake.
 To put it simply, it’s for everyone.

 Here are some of the mmm-worthy delights you can create: